act65/act65.github.io/archive/2024-12-01-alien-treaty-_notes.md

-Genuinely fond of humans but cannot fully comprehend their "illogical" attachments to tradition Rises through diplomatic ranks over the decades Believes they're 'helping' humanity progress but is blind to the discrimination and cultural destruction Has a friendship/professional relationship with Sarah that becomes increasingly strained Personal goals: To share the benefits of the Federation's knowledge and technology.
+Genuinely fond of humans but cannot fully comprehend their "illogical" attachments to tradition Rises through diplomatic ranks over the decades Believes they're 'helping' humanity progress but is blind to the discrimination and cultural destruction Personal goals: To share the benefits of the Federation's knowledge and technology.
 To uplift others (like Ven was uplifted by the Federation).
 Personal conflict: Torn between duty to the Federation and growing understanding of human perspectives

 Their stories interweave through the chapters:
-Chapters 1-2: Sarah is part of the first team to decode alien messages.
+Chapters 1-2: Sarah and Martinez are part of the first team to decode alien messages.
 Ven is part of the advance team studying humans from orbit.
-Chapter 3-4: They meet when Ven is assigned as a cultural liaison.
-They work together preparing for the treaty, developing a close friendship based on their mutual excitement about the future.
+Chapter 3-4: Sarah and Ven meet when Ven is assigned as a cultural liaison.
+They work together preparing for the treaty, developing a close friendship based on their mutual excitement about the future and a shared interest in different cultures.
 Chapter 5: Both play key roles in the treaty signing.
 Sarah helps explain it to human leaders, while Ven helps draft the alien version.
 Chapter 6: Mutual excitement moving humanity 'forward'.
 Seeing the first benefits of the treaty.
-Chapter 7: Sarah's grandchildren prefer spending time with Ven, learning alien ways.
+Chapter 7: Sarah's grandchildren love spending time with Ven, learning alien ways.
 Their relationship becomes strained as Sarah notices concerning changes.
 Ven doesn't understand her worries.
 Chapter 8: Elderly Sarah confronts Ven about the treatment of humans and what's been lost.
 They have a bitter argument and part ways.

-The main source of conflict between Sarah and Ven's beliefs is their different understanding of "advancing humanity".
+The main source of conflict between Sarah and Ven's beliefs is their different understanding of "advancing humanity" and how they see diversity.
+Sarah see diversity as something that has to be living and changing, while Ven sees it as  knowledge to be collected.
 This wasn't clear when they first met.

-Could include seemingly minor things like:

-Traditional cooking methods vs. more "efficient" alien food production Human music (seen as "chaotic" by aliens) vs. their "mathematically perfect" compositions Human sports/games vs. alien "optimization exercises"

 ***

-How can i include Positive Pre-Federation Human Traits/Contributions:
-Adaptability: Humans' ability to thrive in varied environments and situations without requiring perfect conditions
-Risk-Taking: Our willingness to try things that might fail could complement Federation caution

-***

-Reintegrating Dr. Martinez:

-Make him a recurring voice of early skepticism who later becomes a prominent Federation supporter, creating an interesting contrast with Sarah's journey

-***

 Technology Integration Timeline: The story could benefit from more specific milestones of how Federation technology was integrated.
 Perhaps create a clear progression of changes that seemed beneficial at first but had hidden costs.

+- neural interfaces. but can not measure the effect of art and music on the brain. thus art turns into a engineering problem.
+- ???
 ***

-Language Evolution: The story touches on language changes, but could explore more deeply how the loss of human languages affects thought patterns and cultural understanding.
-Perhaps show specific examples of concepts that can't be translated into Federation Standard.

 ***
 - merge chapters 6/7?
 - The final section might be slightly heavy-handed in its messaging

+****

+I think it is important in this chapter to show chaos ensuing.
+Some aliens and humans taking advantage.
+This is going to motivate the need for a treaty.

+1. Focus on Sarah is not essential.
+2. Yeah, we can introduce Ven here if it fits.
+3. More cultural misunderstandings would be good.
+But the tech is also important (it is what is motivating humans atm).
+4. Not here.

+I'm not sure about the basic structure.
+Can you suggest alternatives?